sotirisncl/AXStatusItemPopup/README.md

 ### Please notice

-The popover will not be able to disappear if in its content view another popup or menu is open(Maybe something else won't work too).
-As a workaround set the delegate of the StatusItemPopu and listen for ```popoverWillClose```to close those controls before the popover is closed.
+The popover won't be able to close if in its content view another popup is open (Maybe something else won't work too).
+As a workaround set the delegate of the StatusItemPopup and listen for ```popoverWillClose``` to close these before the popover itself is closed.

 ## Contributing